Not sure how to start making patterns? Do you struggle with the maths of calculating accurate middle (gusset) pieces. This is the tool for you!

 Draw your shape by clicking or tapping on the canvas.

-Delete points by clicking any red split point.
+Delete points by clicking and selecting delete

 Add new points on lines by tapping/clicking anywhere along a line segment